-As it is said above, documents write data to registers, and than you receive data, handy for future processing, from registers.
+As it is said above, documents write data to registers, and then you receive data, handy for future processing, from registers.
 If you just save document data without posting, no register data is changed.
 To make changes in registers, you have to post the document.

 Document register records are records that documents make in registers; in our case, Income document records will be made in the Accounts register.

-Expand the Accumulation registers node and select the Accounts accumulation register check box.
+Expand the Accumulation registers node and select the Accounts accumulation register checkbox.
 Then click Register records wizard and the platform will assist you in creating the data-writing algorithm for registers.

 Figure 5-8.
 Defining document register records